hayleygayfer/COMP2511-Lab04/README.md

 White replies by bringing her queenside bishop's pawn two spaces forward.

 <img src='imgs/gambit3.png' />

+#### Starter Code

+#### Task

+Your task is to implement a Strategy Pattern for the making of moves by the `AIPlayer`, with the following strategies:

+1. The Queen's Gambit
+2. Another strategy out of the following:
+    * The Sicilian Defence
+    * The Italian Game
+    * The French Defence
+    * The Ruy-Lopez
+    * The Slav Defence

+Model the pattern in your UML Diagram before writing any code.

 ### Challenge - The Mechanical Turk